 Special Admissions Requirements

-All practical nursing students are required to maintain a graduation grade point average (GPA) of 2.0 quality points to remain in the major.
-Students with less than a 2.0 GPA will be placed on academic probation as stated in the college catalog.
-In addition, all students must earn a “C” (2.0) or higher in all NUR and BIO courses; if a lower grade is earned in any of these courses, the course must be repeated.
+All students offered a seat in this major are required to maintain a math/science grade calculation of 2.0 or greater and a cumulative graduation GPA of 2.25 or greater prior to entering the first nursing course.
+If a student does not maintain the required grade calculations, the student will relinquish his/her seat and be placed into the pre-nursing major.
+Re-selection into the major will be required during the next selection period and will follow the current selective admission criteria.
+In addition, all students must earn a “C” (2.0) or greater in all NUR and BIO courses; if a lower grade is earned in any of these courses, the course must be repeated.

 B = 80-89.99

 F = 74.99 and below

 Transfer standards established by the College require a minimum of a “C” in transfer courses.
 Official transcripts must be sent to the Penn College Admissions office.
 The College may also request official high school transcripts or an official GED score report.
 For fall acceptance, transcripts need to be received by June 1.
 Students transferring from other Colleges will have their nursing credits evaluated by Penn College nursing officials after acceptance into the major.